-HOUR13 is the number of hours worked per week.
+HOUR13 is the number of hours worked per week at the current main job.

 Number of Employees (NUMEMP13)

 Due to confidentiality concerns, the variable indicating the number of employees at the establishment (NUMEMP13) has been top coded at 500 or more employees.
 NUMEMP13 indicates the number of employees at the location of the person's current main job.
 For persons who reported a categorical size, we report a median estimated size from within the reported range.